johnMcFadyen/vdc/best-practices-vdc.md

 Let's describe briefly the different components included in the infrastructure.

 - **Identity and directory services**.
-Access to every resource type  in Azure is controlled by identity stored in directory service. the directory service store not only the list of users but also the right to access to a resources in a specific Azure subscription.
+Access to every resource type  in Azure is controlled by identity stored in directory service.
+The directory service store not only the list of users but also the right to access to a resources in a specific Azure subscription.
 The identity can live only in the cloud or can be synchronized with on-premises identity in Active Directory structure.
 - **Virtual Network**.
-Virtual Network is the main feature of the infrastructure composed by a single or multiple segments, each with a specific IP network prefix.
+Virtual Network is the main components of the infrastructure composed by a single or multiple segments, each with a specific IP network prefix.
 Virtual Network is mandatory component of the vDC.
+Virtual Network define a internal perimenter area where virtual machine and PaaS services can establish a private communication.
 - **UDR**.
-A custom routing table is a list of routes  a provide a set of routing rule to overwrite the system table behaviour.
-An UDR can be applied to a subnet.
-If UDR is an optional component in some specific scenario, it becomes a must to have in the vDC, to guarantee that egress traffics from the spoke transit through Network Virtual Appliances present in the hub.
+User Define Route is a custom routing table the the network administrator can associate to one or more subnets to overwrite the behaviour of system table behaviour.
+If UDR is an optional component in some specific scenarios, it becomes a must to have in the vDC.
+The presence of UDRs guarantee that egress traffics from the spoke transit through Network Virtual Appliances present in the hub.
 - **NSG**.
-In Azure the traffic control is nativity implemented through Network Security Group (NSG).
+In Azure the TCP/UDP flows control is nativity implemented through Network Security Group (NSG).
 A Network Security Group is a list of security rules that act as filtering; each rule is based on a tuple of 5 values: IP Source, IP Destination, Protocol, IP Source Port and IP Destination port.
 One powerful expect of NSG that the filtering mechanism is stateful: when a rule is created to allow to establish the flow, the flow related to the answer is automatically accepted.
 This property of NSG hep to reduce the list of entries in the security policy.
-The NSG can be applied to a subnet or a Virtual NIC card of an Azure VM.
+The NSG can be applied to a subnet or a Virtual NIC card of an Azure VM or both.
 To have an agile management of security policies in vDC is recommended to make leverage of NSGs applied to subnets: this avoid a proliferation of NSGs with possibility to reuse the same NSG for different deployments (dev and test, UART, pre-production and production).
 In principle NSGs are not a mandatory component, but become essential to implement a correct flows control in the vDC.
 - **DNS**.
 DNS is mandatory component present in all infrastructures, on-premises and in the cloud.
-If not specified the VNet uses an default Azure DNS (assigned automatically from Network Resource Provider) to resolve naming inside the VNets.
+If not specified, the VNet uses an default Azure DNS (assigned automatically from Network Resource Provider) to resolve naming inside the VNets.
 The default DNS associate to the VNets normally doesn't satisfy with customer requirements.
 In most of cases a custom DNS service is part of common services in the hub.
 The main consumers of DNS reside in the spoke.
 For example a two tiers application with a web front and a SQL server in backed might requires of SQL server resolution by ALIAS.
 - **Subscription and Resource Group Management**.
 A subscription defines a natural boundary to create multiple type of resources in Azure.
 A Resource Group is a logical container inside a subscription, that define a set of mix resources.
 The nature of Resource Group is pure administrative and does not influence how the different components, defined in it, are assembled together.
 The Resource Group has therefore a pure administrative nature and need to be used in vDC to reflect the logical partition of multiple resources and rights.
 When a Resource Group are deleted all the associated resource will be removed.
 - **RBAC**.
 As described previously in the article, the RBAC is crucial point of the vDC architecture, to map company role with rights to access to the Azure resources.